CaroP-unige/assignment1_rt/README.md

 - `turtlesim`: to simulate the turtles and the workspace.
 - `geometry_msgs`: to handle velocity messages.
 - `roscpp`: to implement ROS nodes in C++.
+- `std_msgs`: handles generic messages, such as the distance between the turtles.

 ## Installation